 - Overhead and side light at one side of a seam can cause one panel of carpet to appear lighter in shade than the joined panel.

-- Carpet panels must run the same direction on both sides of the seam.
-Carpet panels turned in opposite directions will cause the appearance of a color (shade) side-match difference.
+- Carpet panels turned in opposite directions will cause the appearance of a color (shade) side-match difference.

-- Seams that have high tufts at one side that have not been trimmed, may throw a shadow across the seam.
+- Untrimmed high tufts at one side of the seam, may throw a shadow across the seam.

-- A seaming iron set too hot can cause the pile to change direction when the installer moves the iron down the seam.
+- A seaming iron set too hot can change pile direction at the seam.

 - Seams placed parallel to major lighting sources often result in color or shade variations.

-- With the continue dye method one end of a carpet roll can be slightly lighter in shade or hue then the other end of the roll.
-When possible carpet joined together should be cut in sequence.
+- With the continue dye method one end of a carpet roll can be lighter in shade or hue then the other end.

-- During the shearing or tufting process texture differences can occur and give the appearance of color or shade difference.
+- Texture differences that appear during the shearing or tufting process can give the appearance of color or shade difference.

-- In looped pile carpet a texture difference can cause a tension differences.
-Tension may cause loop variations- shorter, longer, fuller or tighter than other loops.
-Texture variations and color side-match variations are not the same.
+- Tension differences in looped pile carpet can occur during manufacturing.
+Tension may cause loops that are shorter, longer, fuller or tighter than other loops.

-- Crushing can cause the look of a texture or color difference.
-Steaming will sometimes correct a texture difference or a crushing condition.
-Often a shipping or storage related concern.
+- Crushing a shipping or storage related concern can cause the look of a texture or color difference.